Biotechnology Degree Program

 Key learning outcomes

 - Get started.
-You begin by completing three admission courses from the program curriculum.
+You begin by completing two stipulated degree courses as outlined on the degree requirements page.
 This is your opportunity to demonstrate your commitment and ability to perform well as a Harvard student.

 - Apply to the program.
-While you are completing your third admission course, you submit your application.
-We have application periods in the fall, spring, and summer.
+While completing your second degree course, you submit the admission application.
+We have application cycles in the fall, spring, and summer.

 There are a number of financial aid options available once you’re admitted to the program.